Signs and Symptoms of PTSD Trauma, Calgary Counselling

 “I’m having trouble trusting.”
 “I can’t concentrate like I used to.”

 PTSD may not look the same for everyone.
-Flashbacks are common, but other symptoms can vary.
+Symptoms can vary.

 What is PTSD?